 Curiosity is a good thing, right?
 But what is it?
 Wikipedia defines curiosity thus: a quality related to inquisitive thinking such as exploration, investigation, and learning, evident by observation in human and animal species.

-the nature of our subjective viewpoint, biases, and intractable Status Quo,
+- the nature of our historic, subjective viewpoint, biases, and intractable Status Quo which automatically and unconsciously restricts everything that doesn’t match our mental models,

-our own conscious/unconscious existing beliefs and existing knowledge about the subject,
+- our own conscious/unconscious existing beliefs, assumptions and knowledge about the subject,

 Once during a conversation with a colleague, he complained that he had just gotten a cold, and that now he’d be ‘down’ for 2 weeks.
 How did he know it would be 2 weeks?
 As a doctor himself, he’d been to doctors over the years and followed protocol: lots of rest and liquids, and wait two weeks.
 The following conversation ensued: